mayurmallya/mayurmallya.github.io/_pages/about.md

 Hi.
 Welcome to my homepage!
 =====

-I'm a first-year MSc student and a Research Assistant at the [Medical Image Analysis Lab](https://www.medicalimageanalysis.com/) at the Simon Fraser University, Burnaby.
+I'm an MSc student and a Research Assistant at the [Medical Image Analysis Lab](https://www.medicalimageanalysis.com/) at the Simon Fraser University, Burnaby.
 My research interests lie in the field of Computer Vision and Deep Learning, particularly on images and graphs.

+To be updated soon...